Tutorial: Getting the error rate for a service

 Additional information about what data and analysis Instana provides for traces and calls can be found in Analyzing traces and calls.

-For more information on API usage and best practices, see API documentation.
+For more information about API usage and best practices, see API documentation.

 You can also join the IBM TechXchange Community.